Fishest/school/notes/amazon.web.services.rst

 1. Create an event store using SQS, file-system, or REDO log (dynamo)
 2. Write to one table and slowly scan the other for inconsistencies

+To get the ability to do a `ENDS_WITH` query, simply create a secondary index on a new stored field which is the reversed value of a word and do a `STARTS_WITH` query on it.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ACID Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~